 Note: If your results are different, it could be because there is already a SET SERVER ON command in the PROFILE EXEC of the server virtual machine.
-Read on through the next section to see if this seems to be the case.
+Read on through the next topic to see if this seems to be the case.
 Also, you may see different results if there are active APPC/VM conversations in your virtual machine, for example, you may have an SFS directory accessed.
-See FYI: SFS Directories Accessed (Table 3 on page 25) for this case.
+See FYI: SFS Directories Accessed ("SFS directories accessed" on page 24) for this case.

 The SET SERVER ON command will enable interrupts and allow CMS private resource processing.
 Do not do anything from the REQUESTR user ID.
-Instead, from the SERVR user ID, enter
+Instead, from the SERVR user ID, enter set server on